Storm Reid: Career

 In 2019, Reid starred as Lisa in two episodes of the critically acclaimed Netflix limited series When They See Us. and began portraying the main role of Gia Bennett, the younger sister of the series' protagonist Rue, in the HBO teen drama series Euphoria.
 That same year, she voiced Nia in the Hulu series The Bravest Knight, and co-starred with David Oyelowo in the drama film Don't Let Go as Ashley, the latter of which earned her and Oyelowo positive reviews.
 FilmSnobReviews wrote that the pair "bring an emotion-filled performance to the screen, capturing grief and confusion to near perfection."

 In 2020, Reid starred as Sydney Lanier, the daughter of James Lanier, in the science fiction horror film The Invisible Man, which was a commercial success and received critical acclaim.
 In the same year, she was nominated for the BET YoungStars Award.
-Reid joined the cast of the superhero film The Suicide Squad in 2019, and it was released in 2021.
+Reid appears in the superhero film The Suicide Squad, which was released in 2021.
 The following year, she starred opposite Colson Baker, Kevin Bacon and Travis Fimmel in the ensemble action feature One Way.

-Reid also had leading roles in the mystery/thriller film Missing—which was filmed over the COVID-19 pandemic—and the supernatural horror film The Nun 2.
-In 2023, she portrayed Riley Abel in the HBO series The Last of Us.
+In 2023, Reid had leading roles in the mystery/thriller film Missing, which was filmed over the COVID-19 pandemic, and the supernatural horror film The Nun II.
+Also in 2023, she portrayed Riley Abel in the HBO series The Last of Us, appearing in the episode "Left Behind". /Film's Motamayor wrote that Reid "gives a memorable performance that ... sticks with you long after the credits roll", and Push Square's Bayne said she effectively captured Riley's sense of "youthful pride".
+For her performance, she won the Black Reel Award for Outstanding Guest Performance in a Drama Series and the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

 Personal life

-In February 2017, Reid was in a relationship with actor Sayeed Shahidi.
-In the fall of 2021, she began attending the University of Southern California.
-She is currently dating Shedeur Sanders, son of football star Deion Sanders.
+Reid was previously in a relationship with actor Sayeed Shahidi.

+In the fall of 2021, Reid began attending the University of Southern California, majoring in dramatic arts and minoring in African American studies.
+She is a Christian.